The search for the best wireless HTPC keyboard: A new challenger appears! (2026)

 Conclusion

-For most people though, I think one of the above keyboards will suit your use-cases quite well.
-The K400 Plus is the budget king, and is a fairly comfortable typing experience.
+The cheapest keyboard on this list, the K400 Plus is the budget king, and is a fairly comfortable typing experience.
 At night, you’ll miss a few keys here and there, but if you aren’t doing the majority of your work at night, it shouldn’t bother you too much.
-The K830 is compact, backlit, and has internal rechargeable batteries, and if you don’t mind softer/mushier keys, it could be just what you’re looking for.
-If a built-in trackpad isn’t a requirement for you and you are okay paying closer to $100 for a keyboard, you’ll be hard-pressed finding any wireless keyboards that beat the overall package of the highly impressive MX Keys.
+The long battery life is also a great feature.
+The K830 is compact, backlit, and has internal rechargeable batteries, and if you don’t mind softer/mushier keys and charging it every week or so, it could be just what you’re looking for.
+If a built-in trackpad isn’t a requirement for you but a num-pad is and you are okay paying closer to $100 for a keyboard, the MX Keys has good functionality and build and feels great to type on.
+But at that price point, you can start getting into some pretty nice mechanical keyboards… For now, I am loving the Arteck.
+I’m not getting sweaty online (those were the days!), and the typing/mouse feel and overall user experience and support just has me happy whenever I use it.

 What’s your favourite wireless keyboard?
 Do you have a differing opinion one any of the products compared in this article?
 Let us know in the comments!